• Home

 A game known as Murderball should give some hint at the rough and tumble action which is full-contact wheelchair rugby.
 The film focuses on the build-up to the 2004 Paralympics in Athens, with Team USA talking frankly about the sport as well as the difficulties of their personal lives, from how they became paraplegic to their sex lives.
 They also deal with one of the team heading north to coach the Canadian team, as well as meeting injured soldiers who may be the future of the team.

-Why Its Good: Inspiring, poignant, thought provoking and challenging, Murderball is everything a documentary should be.
-Even those who hate sports will probably be mesmerised by the sheer velocity and passion of wheelchair rugby, a sport where you feel its as much about regaining your spirit after major injury as it is about the love of the game itself.
+Why It’s Good: Inspiring, poignant, thought provoking and challenging, Murderball is everything a documentary should be.
+Even those who hate sports will probably be mesmerised by the sheer velocity and passion of wheelchair rugby, a sport where you feel it’s as much about regaining your spirit after major injury as it is about the love of the game itself.

 The Endless Summer (1966)